oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

 #### Check the WebLogic Server pods

-If your introspector job succeeded, then there will be no introspector job or pod, the operator will create a `MY_DOMAIN_UID-weblogic-domain-introspect-cm` config map for your domain, and the operator will then run the domain's WebLogic pods.
+If your introspector job succeeded, then there will be no introspector job or pod, the operator will create a `MY_DOMAIN_UID-weblogic-domain-introspect-cm` ConfigMap for your domain, and the operator will then run the domain's WebLogic pods.

 If `kubectl -n MY_NAMESPACE get pods` reveals that your WebLogic pods have errors, then use `kubectl -n MY_NAMESPACE describe pod POD_NAME` and `kubectl -n MY_NAMESPACE logs POD_NAME` to debug.